mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Server Description Equality
 ```````````````````````````

-For the purposes of updating topology description and publishing SDAM events,
+For the purpose of determining whether to publish SDAM events, two server
-two server descriptions having the same address
-MUST be considered equal if and only if the values of
+descriptions having the same address MUST be considered equal if and only if
-`ServerDescription`_ fields marked (=) are respectively equal.
+the values of `ServerDescription`_ fields marked (=) are respectively equal.

 This specification does not prescribe how to compare server descriptions
 with different addresses for equality.

-Note: Server description for each server MUST be updated (replaced)
-every heartbeat.
-However, new description MUST NOT cause the SDAM flow
-to be executed if the new description is equal, as defined in this section,
-to the previous description.

 Updating the TopologyDescription
 ''''''''''''''''''''''''''''''''